Granularity of Corporate Debt

 Vienna University of Economics and Business

-We study to what extent firms spread out their debt maturity dates across time, which we call "granularity of corporate debt."
-We consider the role of debt granularity using a simple model in which a firm's inability to roll over expiring debt causes inefficiencies, such as costly asset sales or underinvestment.
-Since multiple small asset sales are less costly than a single large one, firms may diversify debt rollovers across maturity dates.
-We construct granularity measures using data on corporate bond issuers for the 1991-2011 period and establish a number of novel findings.
-First, there is substantial variation in granularity in that many firms have either very concentrated or highly dispersed maturity structures.
-Second, our model's predictions are consistent with observed variation in granularity.
-Corporate debt maturities are more dispersed for larger and more mature firms, for firms with better investment opportunities, with higher leverage ratios, and with lower levels of current cash flows.
-We also show that during the recent financial crisis especially firms with valuable investment opportunities implemented more dispersed maturity structures.
-Finally, granularity plays an important role for bond issuances, because we document that newly issued corporate bond maturities complement pre-existing bond maturity profiles.
+We study the dispersion of debt maturities across time, which we call "granularity of corporate debt,'' using a model in which a firm's inability to roll over expiring debt causes inefficiencies, such as costly asset sales or underinvestment.
+Since multiple small asset sales are less costly than a single large one, firms diversify debt rollovers across maturity dates.
+We construct granularity measures using data on corporate bond issuers for the 1991-2012 period and establish a number of novel findings.
+First, there is substantial variation in granularity in that we observe both very concentrated and highly dispersed maturity structures.
+Second, observed variation in granularity supports the model's predictions, i.e. maturities are more dispersed for larger and more mature firms, for firms with better investment opportunities, with higher leverage ratios, and with lower levels of current cash flows.
+Third, firms manage granularity actively and adjust toward target levels.
+Finally, newly issued bond maturities complement pre-existing bond maturity profiles.

 Keywords: Capital Structure, Debt Structure, Debt Maturity

 JEL Classification: G13, G31, G32, G33working papers series

 Date posted: November 30, 2011 ; Last revised: March 15, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo8 in 0.375 seconds